brittbmh/personal-portfolio/README.md

 # React Redux with Sagas

 A one-page website portfolio to showcase my projects.
+This project was created as a weekend assignment during my time at Prime Digital Academy.
+This is different from my portfolio website.

 ## Setup